Bariatric surgery represents a series of procedures that help obese individuals lose excess, unwanted pounds.

 What are the Different Types of Gastric Balloons and How Do They Differ?

-Gastric balloon refers to a type of bariatric treatment, but many doctors refer to the various systems by their brand names.
+Gastric balloon is a type of bariatric treatment, but many doctors refer to the various systems by their brand names.
 The two brands you should know about include Orbera and Obalon.

 Read our article: Which Gastric Balloon is Right for You?
 Understanding the Many Choices